Greenest-Guy/CMU-Africa-picoMini-Writeup/README.md

 This repository contains detailed write-ups of my solutions for the [CMU Africa picoMini](https://play.picoctf.org/practice?originalEvent=77&page=1) challenges.
 Each section explains the challenge setup, the steps to solve it, and the relevant tools, commands, or scripts used.

 ## Table of Contents
+_Click on any challenge name to open its write-up!_
 <details open>
   <summary><b>⚙️ Binary Exploitation</b></summary>